cecilia-lin/RecipeProject/README.md

    - prop_sugar is the proportion of sugar of the total calories in a recipe.
 To calculate this, we use the values in the sugar (PDV) column to divide by 100% to get it in the decimal form.
 Then, we multiply by 25 to convert the values to grams of sugar since 25 grams of sugar is the 100% daily value (PDV).
 We got this value of 25 grams from experimenting on food.com with different amounts of sugar in a recipe.
 The experimentation allows us to understand the nutrition formula used on the website for recipes.
 Lastly, we multiply by 4 since there are 4 calories in 1 gram of sugar.
 After all these conversions, we end up with the number of calories of sugar, so we can divide by the total amount of calories in the recipe to get the proportion of sugar of the total calories.
 This data cleaning step is critical to allow us to make parallel comparisons on the amount of sugar in a recipe without concerns of extremely large values since all the values will be between 0 and 1.

 #### Result
+Here are all the columns of the cleaned df.
 | Column                  | Description    |
 | :---------------------- | :------------- |
 | `'name'`                | object         |